-Pickerel rush (Pontederia cordata) is a native North American plant with a wide zone range in United States Department of Agriculture zones 3 to 10.
+Pickerel rush (Pontederia cordata) is a native North American plant with a wide zone range in USDA plant hardiness zones 3 to 10.
 The plant may become invasive due to a rhizomous rooting system, but it is an attractive plant that bears blue spiked flowers from early summer well into fall.

 Pickerel rush care is easy and the tenacious plant is an unusual addition to riparian zones and along home ponds.
 Few tips are necessary to learn how to grow pickerel rush, but this semi-aquatic plant is worth a try if you plant it in a submerged pot to prevent unwanted spreading.

 Pickerelweed plants are rushes that are closely related to grasses.
 The plants are in the family Pontederia, named after an 18th century botany professor.
 These plants grow in clumps with thick to flat stems.
 The foliage is glossy and dark green with a heart-shaped leaf and grows 24 to 30 inches high.
 Stems on mature plants arch gracefully on water grown plants.
 The flower spires are a deep to soft blue and rise several inches above the body of the rush.

 Decorative and useful plants for around the home water feature should include pickerel rush for ponds because of its ease of care and hardiness.
 When the plant is partially submerged, the floating leaves provide important shade to prevent excess algae growth.
 They also form a network of foliage in which fish can hide.

 You can share new starts of the plant with friends easily.
 Divide the rhizomes in late winter to early spring.
 Simply dig up the plant or remove it from its pot.
 Use a clean sharp soil knife or pruners to cut apart the roots, leaving each piece with several healthy leaves and thick rhizomes.
 Replant the new clumps and they will take off quickly, increasing your pickerel weed inventory.